tsporthd/terraform-aks-k8s/README.md

 Step 7 - run installKubeCtl

+Step 8 - export KUBECONFIG=./azurek8s

-Step 8 - kubectl get nodes
+Step 9 - kubectl get nodes
 To validate cluster is up

 Referencing a public key in ~/.ssh/id_rsa.pub
 If you don't have a ssh keys created following instructions from https://www.ssh.com/ssh/keygen/

+NOTE: This repo has been converted to use Terraform Cloud so to use Terraform OSS you will need to remove the terraform remote backend.